Gravity as the Source of Curvature, not curvature as the source of gravity

 Orbits emerge naturally

-This is why PEI consistently writes:
+This is why PRI consistently writes:

 Straight motion looks curved in the presence of gravity.